murticalen/FrontendAcademy2022/homeworks/project.md

 - **Team** - Competitor in an event, i.e. a club, national team or a tennis player.

 IMPORTANT NOTICE (once again): NOT EVERY TOURNAMENT HAS AN UNIQUE TOURNAMENT.
 Make sure you handle it, such bugs are often first presented during project demonstration. :(
+Two handling options: You can skip those events in your app or show non-clickable tournament name instead of unique tournament.

 If You find the domain confusing, feel free to contact me, and I will explain it more further.